DenizEldeniz/lol-auto-accept/README.md

    3- Go to the directory where the file is located.
 (Recommended: the file should be on the desktop.)
    4- Make sure you are in the correct folder.
 (If you don't know how to navigate to the folder, try typing "cd desktop" and then "cd lol-auto-accept-main".)
    5- Type "python click_match_found.py".
-   6- You may see an "error" message until a match is found, **DON'T WORRY**.
-TRUST THE PROCESS.

 ## ⚠️ **NOTE**
 The image in the PNG file may not work on every computer due to differences in resolution, screen settings, and color configurations EVEN DIGGERENT LANGUAGE.
 You can replace the PNG file with a "Match Found" image from your own screen to ensure compatibility.